 - From the Project main menu, select the Variables option.

 - Type the name of your user variable.
-I recommend you pause before moving on here because you cannot later change this name once you save it.
-Check out the recommendations here about variable naming conventions.
+I recommend you pause before going to the next steps and finalising the variable name because once you save the variable you cannot later change its name.
+Check out the recommendations on this page about variable naming.

 - Enter a default variable value (if applicable) and provide a Description of its purpose.